genematx/uv_monitor/README.md

 The code is written in tested in Python 3.11.
 The required packages are managed with [poetry](https://python-poetry.org/), and the software is conteinerized with [Docker](https://www.docker.com/).

 The database querying functionality uses the OpenAI GPT model and requires an API key to be set up; the key can be obtained [here](https://openai.com/blog/openai-api).
+The key can be exported as an environment variable.
+Alternatively, create an `.env` file in the root directory and declare the key in it: `OPENAI_API_KEY="key_value_obtained_from_openai"`.

 ## Repository Contents